-- A. To ensure there is an adequate supply of commercial and industrial land available and capable of meeting a variety of needs. - B. To reduce the potential for conflict between commercial/industrial uses and other uses. - C. To ensure that other uses do not place restrictions on the development of commercial and industrial areas.
+- A. To ensure there is an adequate supply of commercial and industrial land available and capable of meeting a variety of needs. - B. To identify areas where commercial and industrial activities can prosper and maximize their contribution to the local area economy. - C. To reduce the potential for conflict between commercial uses, industrial uses and other uses. - D. To ensure that other uses do not place restrictions on the development of commercial and industrial areas.

-- 5.3.1 Both municipalities will work together to maximize the advantages of commercial and industrial opportunities potentially offered by the ease of access and visibility to Highway 20 and Highway 12. - 5.3.2 Commercial/industrial uses shall be directed to areas identified on Map 2 Future Land Use Concept. - 5.3.3 Multi-parcel subdivision of Commercial and Industrial areas as shown on Map 2 - Future Land Use Concept beyond the Town boundaries shall be preceded by the preparation of an Area Structure Plan or Concept Plan in accordance with the County's Multi-Lot Development Proposals: A Guide to the Approval Process. - 5.3.4 Lands identified west of Bentley and north of Highway 12 for potential industrial development will require a Traffic Impact Assessment to be undertaken by the developer to determine if the local road infrastructure and the intersection of Highway 12/20 is suitable to handle the intended development. - 5.3.5 Where the subdivision for multi-parcel development is on lands within the jurisdictional limits of a provincial highway, an Area Structure Plan may be required by Alberta Transportation. - 5.3.6 Developments in the County shall comply with the County's Land Use Bylaw Section 8.3, Highways and County Main Roads Overlay District. - 5.3.7 Buffers or similar mechanisms to mitigate potential conflict between commercial/industrial, agricultural and other uses shall be used where needed. - 5.3.8 Whenever reasonable to do so, uses and developments that may pose limitations for future commercial and industrial activities shall be directed away from lands identified for commercial or industrial uses.
+- 5.3.1 Both municipalities will work together to take the fullest possible advantage of the commercial and industrial opportunities potentially offered by the ease of access and visibility to Highway 11 and Highway 766. - 5.3.2 Commercial uses shall be directed to areas adjacent to the Highway 11/Highway 766 intersection while industrial uses shall be directed to be located behind the commercial areas as directed on Map 2 Future Land Use Concept. - 5.3.3 Multi-parcel subdivision of commercial and industrial areas as shown on Map 2 Future Land Use Concept beyond the Town boundaries shall be preceded by the preparation of a concept plan in accordance with the County's Multi-Lot Development Proposals: A Guide to the Approv-al Process. - 5.3.4 Where the subdivision for multi-parcel development is on lands within the jurisdictional limits of a provincial highway an Area Structure Plan will be required by Alberta Transportation. - 5.3.5 Developments shall follow the highest standard set by the County's Highways and County Main Roads Overlay District. - 5.3.6 Buffers or similar mechanisms to mitigate potential conflict between commercial, industrial, agricultural and other uses shall be used where needed. - 5.3.7 Whenever reasonable to do so, uses and developments that may pose limitations for future commercial and industrial activities shall be directed away from lands identified for commercial or industrial uses.